stivon/egghead-react-boilerplate/README.md

 ### added this line in package.json : "format": "pretty-quick"

 ### use this line to test previous file that don't test : npx prettier --write "\*_/_.js"

+## Avoid Common JavaScript Errors with ESLint

+### npm i -D eslint eslint-plugin-react

+### Added this line in scripts from package.json : "lint": "eslint ./"

+### In the terminal, type npx eslint --init

+### Added the dist directory in an .eslintignore